 Research studies show that Montessori children are well prepared for later life academically, socially, and emotionally.
 In addition to scoring well on standardized tests, Montessori children are ranked above average on such criteria as following directions, turning in work on time, listening attentively, using basic skills, showing responsibility, asking provocative questions, showing enthusiasm for learning, and adapting to new situations.

 Are Montessori schools religious?

-No. Montessori educates children without reference to religious denomination.
-As a result, our classrooms are extremely diverse, with representation from all peoples, cultures and religions.
+No. Montessori educates children without reference to a religious denomination.
+As a result, our classrooms are extremely diverse, with representation from all peoples, cultures, and religions.

 Does my child need to attend 5 days?

 Young children need consistency with their caregivers and peers in order to feel secure.
 Gaps in time between days off or out sick can make adjustments more difficult for the child

 How do I know what they are learning?

 Classroom observations and Parent – Teacher Conferences are available throughout the year to discuss your child’s progress.
 Children on their own will share their experiences from the classroom.
 You will recognize in the child a sense of independence and be caring for the community.